 6.4.2.2 Verification of the MIB/SIBs Hashes

-When the serving cell receives a MR/logged MR with hashes of neighbouring cell MIB/SIBs, the serving cell can report the MR/logged MR to OAM, then the OAM communicates with the corresponding neighbouring cells to do the MIB/SIBs hashes verification; the serving cells also can communicate with the OAM to get the corresponding neighbouring cell's MIB/SIBs hashes, and verify the reported MIB/SIBs hashes in local.
+When the serving cell receives a MR/logged MR with hashes of neighbouring cell MIB/SIBs, the serving cell can report the MR/logged MR to OAM, then the OAM communicates with the corresponding neighbouring cells to do the MIB/SIBs hashes verification; the serving cells also can communicate with the OAM to get the corresponding neighbourin’ cell's MIB/SIBs hashes, and verify the reported MIB/SIBs hashes in local.
 The communication between OAM and cells are implementation specific.

 If verification fails, e.g., the hashes do not match, the network may consider it as a factor to detect the presence of the false base station.